 If you’ve ever wondered how the finalists are selected, here’s a rundown of the process:

 Eligible members of the Richmond Theatre Critics Circle and the TAP members are involved in the process.
 TAP stands for the Theatre Alliance Panel.
-They’re community members who are not affiliated with any theatre.
-They’re nominated by the Richmond Theatre Alliance and attend the eligible shows.
+They’re community members who are not affiliated with any theater company.
+They’re nominated by the leadership of RVA On Stage (formerly the Richmond Theatre Alliance) and attend the eligible shows.
 As with the critics, they must have seen 2/3 of the eligible shows to vote.
 CLICK HERE for a list of critics and TAP members.

 Both TAP and RTCC members vote on their top 3 choices in each category via email.
 The TAP choices are weighed equally with the critics’ choices.
 They’re compiled on a spreadsheet which reveals the top nominations in each category.